ryanmcnz/restruct.js/README.md

 ### string

-A `string` is a Unicode string of variable length, specified by the second argument to the `string(k, n)` function.
+A `string` is a string of variable length, specified by the second argument to the `string(k, n)` function.
+On packing, it will encode the string to UTF-8 and on unpacking will decode the string from UTF-8 (i.e. conversion of native JavaScript strings to/from byte sequences, respectively).

 During packing, if the given string is shorter than the value of `n`, the output will be padded with null bytes.